sugiyak/project-stracture/README.md

 The Project Structure Generator is a Visual Studio Code extension that generates a `.text` file describing the file structure of the active project.
 It ignores unimportant folders such as `.next`, '.git' and `node_modules`.

+You can customize the ignoredFolders list through the VS Code settings UI or directly in their settings.json file.
+To add or modify the ignoreFolders list in the user/workspace settings, you can use the following format:
+"project-structure.ignoredFolders": [".git", "node_modules", ".vscode", "...ADDITIONAL FOLDERS"]

 ## Features

 - Generates a `project_structure.text` file in the root directory of your project.